Best of Central Asia Tour – Spring

 Originally, Dushanbe was a small village centered on a market that took place every Monday.
 The Persian word Dushanbe means “Monday”, so this is how the city got its name.
 It was during the Soviet Union that Dushanbe became the industrial center of Tajikistan and the capital city it is today.

 Arriving in Dushanbe you will meet your Tajik guide and start the city tour.
 We will visit the Museum of Antiquities with its 13m-long sleeping Buddha, then tour the marvelous modern Navruz Palace.
 We will then enjoy a nice city view from the top of the newly built Independence Monument.
 Next, we will visit the Ismail Samani statue.
 This large gold and marble monument commemorates the 1,100th anniversary of the Samanid State, a Golden Age of the Tajik nation when science and arts flourished.
 From there we will walk across to Rudaki Park, dedicated to the great Persian poet Rudaki, who lived under the Samanids during the 10th century.
+We will also visit a very small Museum of musical instruments, mostly from Pamir region of Tajikistan.
+The founder – Gurminj – has collected around 100 instruments and exhibits them at the museum.
+The founder’s son Iqbol is usually there and can play for us on these instruments.
 Dinner in a nice Tajik restaurant.

 Accommodation: Hotel Rumi 4* or similar